-Now you can see much more detail in the bar chart.
-Notice how grokker.com has 6 video results for my keywords: 1 in the 7-10 rank range, 4 in 11-15, and 1 in 21-50.
-As you can see from the light blue in the bar chart, foodnetwork.com is the only one with a video ranking in the top 3.
-Allrecipes.com has the most videos that rank for my keywords.
+Notice how cio.com has 5 video results for my keywords: 1 ranking #2, 3 in the 7-10 rank range, and 1 in the 11-15 range.
+As you can see from the dark blue, lotame.com is the only one with a video ranking #1 (besides youtube.com, of course, which we filtered out).
+Lotame.com also has the most videos that rank for my keywords.

 Discovering Video Rank and More

-Using the drop down on the original dashboard, you can also choose to directly view the URLs or brands, rather than the domains, that have video results in the same way.
+Using the Rollup dropdown on the original Competitive Share of Voice dashboard, you can also choose to directly view in the same way the URLs or brands, rather than the domains, that have video results for your keywords.

 Generating a Keyword List